Covid-19 coronavirus: Zoom flaw lets a hacker take control of a victim's webcam, microphone

 Kiwi security expert Daniel Ayers has questioned why our security agencies have approved the use of Zoom for our Prime Minister and Cabinet to discuss information classed as restricted.

-Ayers has highlighted controversy over what he sees as Zoom's "misleading" claims about encryption.
+Ayers has highlighted controversy over what he sees as Zoom's "misleading" claims about encryption and called on the GCSB to investigate alternatives.

+The latest problems follow another vulnerability, exposed earlier this month, that allowed an attacker to steal a Zoom user's Windows credentials without them being aware.

 Zoom who?